-We are pleased to report that during calendar year 2020, the results of testing of your drinking water complied with all state and federal drinking water requirements.
+We are pleased to report that during calendar year 2021, the results of testing of your drinking water complied with all state and federal drinking water requirements.

-For your information, we have compiled a list in the table below showing the testing of your drinking water during 2020.
-The New Jersey DEP allows us to monitor for some contaminants less than once per year because the concentration of the contaminants does not change frequently.
+For your information, we have compiled a list in the table below showing the testing of your drinking water during 2021.
+The New Jersey Department of Environmental Protection allows us to monitor for some contaminants less than once per year because the concentration of the contaminants does not change frequently.
 Some of our data, though representative, are more than one year old.